Skip to Content

 These USA Pan Half Sheet Pans are my favorite for toasting pecans.

-They work great and cleanup is a breeze.
+They work great, and cleanup is a breeze.

 No Bake Fruitcake

-After you have stirred all your fruitcake ingredients together, it’s time to press it into a dish and let it chill in the refrigerator for at least a day or two.
+After you have stirred all your fruitcake ingredients together, it’s time to press it into a baking dish and let it chill in the refrigerator for at least a day or two.

 This chilling time will allow the No-Bake Fruitcake ingredients to moisten and will really enhance the flavor.